 The Bottom Line

-Cutting back on your expenses can be tough, but rather than seeing it as giving things up, try to keep in mind that you’re bringing it back to basics so that you can live the life you want for yourself and your family.
+Cutting back on your expenses can be tough!
+So, rather than seeing it as giving things up, try to keep in mind that you’re bringing it back to basics.
+That way you can live the life you want for yourself and your family.

 Are you over keeping up with the Joneses?